solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/lab-files/patient-doctor-recording-scripts.md

 ### Dialog 3

-**Patient:** Hi, I am Tanya, and I'm 27 years old.
+**Patient:** Hi, I am Roger, and I'm 27 years old.
 I like to swim every morning.
 Does COVID-19 spread through water?
 What precautions should I take to avoid infection?
 **Doctor:** Human to human spread of COVID-19 is mainly from air droplets.
 Therefore, I would suggest you refrain from swimming for now, even though the virus will get killed in the swimming pool if it does not find a host after a few minutes.
 Other precautions include avoiding social gatherings, washing hands frequently with soap and water, covering your mouth and nose with a mask, staying home when ill, and avoiding travel.
 I hope this helps.
 Let me know if I can assist you further.
 **Patient**: Thanks Doctor.